Dependencies

 Test dependencies

-Packages often have optional dependencies that are needed only when running tests.
-These should be specified in DEPEND behind a USE flag.
-Often, the 'test' USE flag is used for this purpose.
+Packages often have optional dependencies that are needed only when running

 Since testing will likely fail when test dependencies are not installed, the test phase should be disabled in this case.
 This may be accomplished via USE conditionals in the RESTRICT variable.